scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 All non-base TRCs of an ISD are updates of the ISD's base TRC(s).
 The TRC update chain consists of regular and sensitive TRC updates.
 The specifications and rules that apply to updating a TRC are described in [](#update).

-Relying parties MUST have at least one valid TRC available.
-Relying parties MUST discover TRC updates within the grace period defined in the updated TRC, and SHOULD discover TRC updates in a matter of minutes to hours.
+Relying parties (e.g. AS Control Services) MUST have at least one valid TRC available.
+Relying parties also MUST discover TRC updates within the grace period defined in the updated TRC, and SHOULD discover TRC updates in a matter of minutes to hours.
 Additionally, any entity sending information that is secured by the Control Plane PKI MUST be able to provide all the necessary trust material to verify said information.

 SCION provides the following mechanisms for discovering TRC updates and fulfilling the above requirement: